akpmohan07/meet-up-learning/chennaiPy/2025JulyMinutes.md

 👤 *Speaker: Praveen*

-* Discussed graphics programming on **resource-constrained devices**
+### 📖 Talk Description:

-* Demos included display modules interfaced with **ESP32**
+In this talk, the audience got an idea of how graphics are processed in **resource-constrained devices** using **MicroPython on ESP32**.
-* Sample game showcased along with source code explanation
+The demo included interfacing various display modules and showcasing a simple game with source code walkthrough.

 ### Flow: